Cup-of-Code/Cyberdeck/README.md

 > — [cyberdeck.cafe](https://www.cyberdeck.cafe)

 <img src="https://github.com/Cup-of-Code/Cyberdeck/assets/102232378/b01c228d-b235-477c-a837-bdac2ef96703" alt="Cyberdeck1" width="50%" height="auto">
+(A picture of my cyberdeck build in its current state)

 ## Introduction
 I have been working on this project for some time and decided I wanted to document the process while I work on the last steps to finish it.